microsoft/winget-cli/doc/Settings.md

 ### Installer Types

 The `installerTypes` behavior affects what installer types will be selected when installing a package.
 The matching parameter is `--installer-type`.
-Note that if multiple preferred installer types are available for installation, the order the installer types are specified will dictate which installer type is more preferred.

 ```json
     "installBehavior": {